Kotlin/KEEP/proposals/KEEP-0394-jvm-expose-boxed.md

 One fair question is what should happen if the user indicates that they want to expose on a function-like declaration in which no inline value class in involved.
 We consider two different cases:

-- If the declaration is explicitly marked, that is, if the `@JvmExposeBoxed` annotation appears on the declaration itself, an _error_ should be raised.
+- If the declaration is explicitly marked, that is, if the `@JvmExposeBoxed` annotation appears on the declaration itself, a _warning_ should be raised.
 - If exposure is implicitly declared, by either a `@JvmExposeBoxed` on a class level, or by a compiler flag, the declaration is simply ignored.

 There is a corner case which needs special treatment: namely a top-level function or property which has no argument which is a value class, but returns a value class.